Boosting Dental Case Acceptance Rates (E.125)

 Marla: So you need to look into that a little bit but what happens in most practices today is they have, you know, they may have lender number one and lender number two that they have brochures for, but when they’re looking at that patient they don’t know what they’re going to qualify for.
 So it becomes a, “Well why don’t you just take them both and you can maybe take them home,” and you’re still setting that patient up for another no and so, um, you know, that’s why a multi-lender network where it’s sent out and Lenders can actually bid for the patient’s business like, “Okay, this is where the patient’s credit score falls,” and then let them bring back an offer, rather than the patient, you know, applying at multiple places and getting a no before they get in a yes.
 So that’s, you know, the first thing that we think is super important in eliminating some of that.
 Now, um, another thing that, you know, is always controversial in the dental industry is, is we feel very strongly, you know, there are going to be some patients who are not creditworthy.
 They’re not going to, um, get, receive an offer from a third-party lender, but they may very well be payment worthy.
 So.
 If you can bring them an offer that, that works within their budget, their monthly budget, really, it’s really about their monthly budget, then you can still help that patient move forward treatment and so in included with our multi-lender network, we also have an option that’s more of an in house option, and it will allow the doctor to number one, choose what the minimum down payment is for that and then also, um, you know, allow them to, uh, collect interest on those accounts.
 So it’s kind of the interest is offsetting the risk.
 So, so what we’ve talked about are a whole lot of options.
 You know, we’ve got paying full, we’ve got a short-term payment plan, we’ve got third-party options, we’ve got an in-house option that acts as a backstop, and all of those are great, but if your teams haven’t yet pull different ones out at different times and figure out which one’s going to work for this particular patient, it’s still not a complete solution, even if you have all those solutions at your fingertips.
 So that’s really has been our goal with except cares to bring that all together in just one seamless platform.

 Victoria: I want to slow this down a little bit because you’ve made some incredible points that I want to draw out here.
 Number one, having an analog sort of paper brochure and sending the patient home to think about it or having the team say, “I could pull this from here or this from, you know, would you like our membership plan or would you like this or would you like that?”
 It, those two strategies put undue mental stress on an already overloaded team, and so doctors, here’s what you’re going to hear.
-I don’t know what happened, “I told her we had options and they said they would think about it and call me back and that’s where the conversations end,” and then it gets Into dental mythology of the patient has low dental IQ and they just don’t value their dentistry and all of these stories we tell ourself, um, I can remember doing research for the A, C, D. I mean, decades ago, and it still holds true.
+I don’t know what happened, “I told her we had options and they said they would think about it and call me back and that’s where the conversations end,” and then it gets Into dental mythology of the patient has low dental IQ and they just don’t value their dentistry and all of these stories we tell ourselves, um, I can remember doing research for the A, C, D. I mean, decades ago, and it still holds true.
 There’s only one emotion where patients say yes.
 And your team has to embody this emotion first, and that emotion is certainty.
 So if I’m a busy treatment coordinator, or assistant, or administrator, and I’ve got 10 things happening at once, and I’m not sure if they’re creditworthy or not, if they even know what’s going on, you know, all of that.
 I’m going into an uncertain conversation.
 I’m going to hesitate and then I’m going to get down this slippery slope.
 So, and then sending patients home into the anxiety of their personal life to try to make a medical decision by themselves does not decrease anxiety.
 It does not increase certainty.
 So tell me what a multi, tell me that name again, multi.
 Plan

 Marla: Multi-network lender,